LivestockWaterRecycling/lwr-news-scraper/README.md

 * __lwr_spider_press.py__
 * __lwr_spider_featured.py__

 The reason we need two different spiders/crawlers is that the HTML structure of the press and featured page differ slightly.
-When first wrtiting this program, it was assumed that both pages shared the same HTML structure and cause bugs when tryig to scrape the image URL.
+When first wrtiting this program, it was assumed that both pages shared the same HTML structure and cause bugs when trying to scrape the image URL.
 Keep this in mind if more sites are added to the program.

 ### Running the program